-- All high school students must have a parent/guardian verify the reason for their absence to the student services office (three or more consecutive medical absences must be verified with a Doctor's note). - SVCTE will make daily automated calls on all unverified absences. - A parent/guardian of high school students must call the student absence line (408-723-4260) on the date of the absence, or within three days of the absence or provide a written note to the student services office with the following information: - Caller's name and relationship to student, student name, date of, and reason for absence and name of course or instructor. - All students enrolled from high school regardless of age will be treated as minors (even if they are over 18). - Any absence not verified within 3 days will be unexcused. - Individual classes may have additional attendance requirements for students, such as internships, etc. - If a student's absence is excused under Education Code §48205, he/she shall be allowed to complete any missed assignments that can be reasonably given, as determined by the teacher of the class.
+- All high school students must have a parent/guardian verify the reason for their absence to the student services office (three or more consecutive medical absences must be verified with a Doctor's note). - SVCTE will make daily automated calls on all unverified absences. - A parent/guardian of high school students must call the student absence line (408-723-4260) on the date of the absence, or within three days of the absence or provide a written note to the student services office with the following information: - Caller's name and relationship to student, student name, date of, and reason for absence and name of course or instructor. - Regarding Phone Calls & Notes for "Absence Excuse", high school students may not provide their own absence excuses, even if over age 18.
+Calls and/or notes must be initiated from parent/guardian. - Any absence not verified within 3 days will be coded unexcused. - Individual classes may have additional attendance requirements for students, such as internships, etc. - If a student's absence is excused under Education Code §48205, he/she shall be allowed to complete any missed assignments that can be reasonably given, as determined by the teacher of the class.
 The student must satisfactorily complete the assignment or test within a three day period of time.
 (Education Code §48205). - Students with Chronic Absenteeism (determined by 10% or more missed days), may receive a failing grade, no credit for the class, and/or be transferred back to their home schools.
 (BP/AR 6154, 5113.1; Ed Code §49067).

-High school students who are required to miss class at Silicon Valley CTE in order to attend home high school mandated activities are allowed five home high school days apart from 10 absences per semester, provided they bring a signed Home High School Mandated Activity Verification form to the SVCTE Principal for signature prior to their absence(s).
+High school students who are required to miss class at Silicon Valley CTE in order to attend home high school mandated activities are allowed five home high school days apart from 10 absences per semester, provided they bring a signed Home High School Mandated Activity Verification form to the SVCTE Principal or designee for signature prior to their absence(s).
 Forms are available in student services at Silicon Valley CTE or online at www.svcte.org under "Students."